GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 * For each magnitude, sample a given number of scenarios with replacement, with the chance of sampling each scenario proportional to its conditional probability **multiplied by a user-defined positive event-importance factor**.
 The latter step is where this method differs from regular sampling.
 * The theory of importance sampling provides a means to adjust the random scenario weights to correct for this preferential sampling.
 There are many statistical texts which cover importance sampling, [for instance see Chapter 9 of this freely available draft book by Art Owen](https://statweb.stanford.edu/~owen/mc/).

-In the example below we set the `event_importance` equal to the scenario's maximum-stage, which means we prefer scenarios with higher max-stage, all else being equal.
+In the example below we set the `event_importance` equal to the scenario's maximum-stage at our site offshore of Tonga.
+This means we prefer scenarios with higher max-stage at that site, all else being equal.
+This might be a a good choice if were studying tsunami hazards nearby (e.g. in Tonga), but probably not if we were studying the hazard far away (e.g. New Zealand).
 Many other choices could be made depending on what you know about scenarios that are likely to be important for your application.
 In this particular case we get much better agreement with the PTHA18 max-stage exceedance-rate curve, while still only using an average of 12 samples per magnitude bin.

 ```r